JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ```

 #### 1.3.5.2 Logistic Regression <a class="anchor" id="1.3.5.2"></a>

-[Logistic Regression](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=360300) models the relationship between the probability of an event (among two outcome levels) by having the log-odds of the event be a linear combination of a set of predictors weighted by their respective parameter estimates.
-The parameters are estimated via maximum likelihood estimation by testing different values through multiple iterations to optimize for the best fit of log odds.
-All of these iterations produce the log likelihood function, and logistic regression seeks to maximize this function to find the best parameter estimates.
-Given the optimal parameters, the conditional probabilities for each observation can be calculated, logged, and summed together to yield a predicted probability.

 1. The [logistic regression model](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) from the <mark style="background-color: #CCECFF"><b>sklearn.linear_model</b></mark> Python library API was implemented.
 2. The model contains 5 hyperparameters: